MananGandhi1810/online-ide/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+For more details, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.